andraugust/andraugust.github.io/quantum-2.md

 $$

-This PDE governs free-particle dynamics.
-It has the form of a diffusion equation but with a complex diffusion coefficient.
-To solve it we use the solution derived earlier for discrete state vectors:
+This PDE has the form of a diffusion equation but with a complex diffusion coefficient.
+To solve it we use the solution derived earlier for discrete vectors:

 $$